Print figure or save to specific file format

 File format, specified as one of the options in these tables.

 Bitmap images contain a pixel-based representation of the figure.
-The size of the generated file depends on the figure and the format used.
+The size of the generated file depends on the figure, the format, and your system resolution.
 Bitmap images are widely used by Web browsers and other applications that display graphics.
-However, they do not scale well and you cannot modify individual graphics objects, such as lines and text, in other graphics applications.
+However, they do not support transparency or scale well and you cannot modify individual graphics objects, such as lines and text, in other graphics applications.

 This table lists the supported bitmap image formats.